frogeducation/example-3rd-party-app-authentication/README.md

 usernames: other1, other2, etc.
 password: other1pass, other2pass, etc.

-With the users other1 to other 10 being enabled for your testing purposes.
+With the users other1 to other10 being enabled for your testing purposes.

 If you authenticate correctly you'll be redirected back to your test application with the user attributes provided: